novelrt/NovelRT/README.md

 ```
 (Please note: the above command shows the only four options we support at the moment - anything else is considered unsupported at this time.)

-Once you have installed the Conan dependencies, ensure that the terminal performing configuration of NovelRT runs the `source setup-env.sh` from within the VulkanSDK directory.
+Once you have installed the Conan dependencies, ensure that the terminal performing configuration of NovelRT runs the `source setup-env.sh` from within the Vulkan SDK directory.

 If you have an Intel Mac you can configure the cmake files like so:
 ```